-Long-Term Incentive Compensation - The Committee's long-term incentive compensation plan is composed of awards of stock options designed to align long-range interests between Acxiom's leadership team and its stockholders and to assist in the retention of key people.
-During the past fiscal year, the long-term incentives were targeted to represent 35-40% of total compensation for senior leadership and 15-35% for other corporate, group and business unit leaders.
-On May 26, 1999, senior leadership members were awarded the equivalent of three years' worth of non-statutory stock options to induce them to adopt the long-term view of stockholders.
-One-half of the options awarded were priced at the then current market value, one-fourth were priced at a 25% premium over the then current market value, and the remaining one-fourth were priced at a 50% premium over the then current market value.
-Senior leadership members will not be eligible for new grants of LTI options until 2002.
+Long-Term Incentive Compensation - The Committee's long-term incentive compensation plan is composed of awards of stock options designed to align long-range interests between Acxiom's leadership team and its stockholders and to assist in the retention of key associates.
+Currently, the long-term incentives are targeted to represent 35-40% of total compensation for senior leadership and 15-35% for other corporate, group and business unit leaders.
+Once every three years, senior leadership members are granted the equivalent of three years' worth of non-statutory stock options to induce them to adopt the long-term view of stockholders.
+Their most recent grant was in May, 1999.
+They will not be eligible for new grants of LTI options until 2002.

-Under the Committee's current guidelines, the terms of long-term incentive non-statutory options are 15 years, and the exercise prices are: one-half at the fair market value on the date of grant, one-fourth at a 25% premium over market, and one-fourth at a 50% premium over market.
+Under the Committee's current guidelines, the terms of LTI non-statutory options are 15 years, and the exercise prices are: one-half at the fair market value on the date of grant, one-fourth at a 25% premium over market, and one-fourth at a 50% premium over market.
 From 1993 - 1998, LTI options were granted one-half at fair market value, one-fourth at a 50% premium over market, and one-fourth at a 100% premium over market.
 The LTI vesting period for options granted in and after 1999 was changed from nine to six years, with 20% of the options becoming vested on each of the second through the sixth anniversaries.
-These changes were made in order to make Acxiom more competitive with other companies in the information technology industry.
+These changes were made to make Acxiom more competitive with other companies in the information technology industry.